-How to use Face ID on iPhone and iPad Pro
+Set up and use Face ID on your new iPhone or iPad Pro

-The TrueDepth camera system, which powers Face ID, also has a couple of tricks of its own based on the attention that you give to your phone.
+Starting with the iPhone X, Apple moved on to Face ID for biometric authorization on most devices, replacing Touch ID.
+Face ID allows you to unlock your iPhone or iPad Pro with just your face, instead of your fingerprint.
+You could even use it to authorize Apple Pay payments, confirm iTunes and App Store purchases, activate autofill in Safari, and so much more.
+Plus, a lot of third-party apps support Face ID as an extra layer of security too.

-Of course, to use any of these features, you'll first have to set up Face ID.
+Face ID is only available on devices that lack a Home (or side button in the case of the newer iPad Air models) and also use the TrueDepth camera system.
+With the TrueDepth cameras, there are a few cool tricks that Face ID can do, such as requiring your full, undivided attention.

-Here's how you can set things up to get the most out of Face ID on your supported iPhone or iPad Pro.
+Here's how to set up Face ID on your best iPhone and iPad.

 Which devices support Face ID?

-As of March 2020, there are three generations of iPhone and two generations of iPad Pro that support Face ID.
+As of May 2022, there are five generations of iPhone and three generations of iPad Pro that support Face ID.

 - iPhone X